Education MA

 When not in lectures, seminars or other timetabled sessions, you’ll be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles and books, undertaking research in the library, preparing for assignments and classwork, and planning for your dissertation.

 Your independent learning will be supported by a range of excellent facilities, including the library and the learning zone.
-Self-instructional learning materials are delivered through our Virtual Learning Environment, Blackboard.
+Self-instructional learning materials are delivered through our Virtual Learning Environment, Blackboard

 Fees

-For the course starting on 23 September 2024 the tuition fees are:
+For the course starting on 2 October 2025 the tuition fees are:

-Tuition fees for MA-Full-time
+Tuition fees for MA-Part-time, distance learning

 Study option UK / Channel Islands International

-Full-time £8,900 per course £16,750 per course
+Part-time £9,135 per course £9,135 per course

 If you would like to know more about the fees listed and what this means to you then please get in touch with our Enquiries Team.